 Takeaway

 Wine tasting is definitely fun and a new occasion to experience!
-This is why you do not feel intimidated if you are invited into one or you want to try experiencing these kinds of events as an amateur since surely everyone has started as one.
+This is why you do not feel intimidated if you are invited into one or you want to try experiencing these kinds of events as an amateur since indeed everyone has started as one.

 Be the first to comment